michaelzhiluo/starburst/README.md

 - **Setup**: How to setup Starburst (both simulator and our real-world experiments) in your Python environment OR through Docker.
 - **Simulator Exps**: Run all our simulation experiments and replicate our results.
 - **Real-World Exps**: Run our schedulers over Kubernetes on-prem cluster and run job submission pipeline.
-We place this last, as it is much more complicated and takes much longer to run.
+We place this last, as this takes ~1 day to run and is fairly complex.

 # Setup

 We provide several options for the evaluator to install Starburst.
+We suggest users can run our simulation experiments either on their laptop/server or our provided VM.
+However, for real-world experiments,

 ## 1. Python Setup